-It’s December, which means cold and flu season is officially upon us.
+It’s officially fall, which means cold and flu season is also officially upon us.
 Perhaps you’ve even already begun to hear the telltale coughs, nose-blowing, and hoarse voices.
 But there’s hope.
 Although it may feel like it, you’re not actually powerless against what’s going around.
 It turns out there are a lot of ways you help prevent your kids (and yourself) from getting sick.
 Below, we’ve rounded up 6 of the best ways to keep your kids healthy this cold and flu season.

 Get Your Family Vaccinated

 This is the first and most obvious way to protect against the flu.
 The flu vaccine works by injecting a small amount of inactivated flu virus into the body so that it can make antibodies to fight it off.
 Then, if you’re exposed to the flu later on in the season, the antibodies will be able to fight them off.
 And because it takes 10 days to two weeks to become fully effective, the sooner you can get everyone vaccinated, the better.

 While this may not sound like the most appealing option, studies have shown that garlic, specifically garlic supplements, can lead to fewer and less severe colds.
 Anita Mirchandani, a registered dietitian, told Daily Burn that garlic, “helps promote healthy gut flora, which rids the body of toxins, bacteria, and viruses.”

 We’ve all heard it before, but this tip can’t be emphasized enough.
 And while it sounds self-explanatory, there are actually tips to make hand washing more effective.
 First, make sure your kids are washing with warm water and plenty of soap that works up a good lather.
 It’s important to wash for at least 10-15 seconds, so have them sing the alphabet or “happy birthday” as a gauge.
 And remind them to turn off the faucet and open the door with a paper towel if they’re in a public place to avoid picking up new germs.